daffidwilde/markdown-cv/index.md

 ## Summary

-I am a thoughtful, pragmatic, and ethically minded scientist.
+I am a thoughtful, ethically minded scientist with a track record of pragmatism and efficient, impactful work.
 I have a breadth of projects under my belt from large-scale health data analysis with machine learning to productionising secure enclaves for record linkage.
 I find great joy in picking up new tools and techniques, and in putting those skills to use at pace.

 Currently, I am leveraging LLMs to realise business efficiencies in the ONS, and I champion the increased use of privacy-enhancing technologies (PETs)